Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex2Task5" />
 #### Task 5 - Running the Application ####

-In this task, you will check that the Store Index page will now display the Genres stored in the database instead of the hard-coded ones.
-There is no need of changing the View template because the **StoreController** is returning the same **StoreIndexViewModel** as before, although this time the data will come from the database.
+In this task, you will check that the Store Index page will now display the Genres stored in the database instead of the hardcoded ones.
+There is no need to change the View template because the **StoreController** is returning the same **StoreIndexViewModel** as before, but this time the data will come from the database.

-1. Press **F5** to run the Application.
+1. Press **F5** to run the application.

 1. The project starts in the Home page.
-Change the URL to **/Store** to verify that the list of **Genres** is no longer the hard-coded list, else the ones taken from the database.
+Change the URL to **/Store** to verify that the list of **Genres** is no longer the hardcoded list.

 	![browsinggenresfromdatabase](images/browsinggenresfromdatabase.png?raw=true)